 Do you write to market?

-Today is March’s instalment of Insecure Writer’s Support Group, which sees hundreds of writers and bloggers worldwide post about their insecurities, support others with theirs, and offer up advice for overcoming them.
+This post was written as part of the Insecure Writer’s Support Group blog hop.
 If you want to visit the other IWSG member blogs, or sign up yourself, you can do so here.